esau-morais/motion/README.md

 import { motion } from 'framer-motion';
 ```

-3. Try to animate an element using `animate` attribute.
+3. Try to animate an element using `animate` attribute. <br />
-⚠️ Remeber: you are not using more `css` syntax or attributes, they all are from Framer Motion
+⚠️ Remember: you are not using more `css` syntax or attributes, they all are from Framer Motion

 ```
 export default function App() {